CFJ Pagoda will be open to public upon completion

 Restoration will include a new roof, windows with protective metal bars, a new door, a patio with seating, and lights on the outside.
 Inside the pagoda, repairs to plasterwork will be completed and additional lighting will be installed; display cases will also be mounted on the walls to showcase E-J and Village artifacts.
 The building’s original bell, which is currently in storage, will also return to the pagoda.

-Work is expected to be complete by the end of the month.
 After its full restoration, the pagoda will be open to the public during park hours and during special events at the CFJ Park.